 Start Browsing Early

-.
 The idea is to choose something that becomes a part of your life seamlessly.
-For example, those who enjoy -- or pursue for a living -- sports or music should avoid wide, bulky bands and opt for a slimmer ring with rounded edges (appropriately called a "comfort fit").
+For example, those who enjoy—or have a career in—sports or music should avoid wide, bulky bands and opt for a slimmer ring with rounded edges (appropriately called a comfort fit).
 Those who work with their hands a lot might want to avoid the hassle of a diamond engagement ring or wedding band and opt for something simpler that can't trap dirt.
 If you're allergic to certain metal alloys, invest in platinum.
 Its purity renders it hypoallergenic for most people.

 Do the 20-Year Test

-Don't be afraid to be different, but make sure the style you choose is something you'll still want to wear in 20 years (not to mention at all the jobs, PTA meetings, and social functions in between).
+Don't be afraid to be different, but make sure the style you choose is something you'll still want to wear in 20 years (not to mention all the jobs, PTA meetings and social functions in between).

 Be Smart About Size

-Most people rarely take their wedding bands off; they wear them through summers, winters, menstruation, exercise, pregnancies -- all times when your fingers swell and contract due to heat, cold, water retention, and weight gain.
-To find the size that will best weather all these changes, do your "final fitting" when you are calm and your body temperature is normal.
-Never finalize your ring size in the morning (you retain salt from the night before); after you've just exercised (fingers swell); or when you're extremely hot or cold.
+Most people rarely take their wedding bands off; they wear them through summers, winters, exercise, pregnancies—all times when your fingers swell and contract due to heat, cold, water retention and weight gain.
+To find the size that will best weather all these changes, do your final fitting when you're relaxed and your body temperature is normal.
+Never finalize your ring size in the morning (you retain salt from the night before), after you've just exercised (your fingers swell) or when you're extremely hot or cold.

 Check for Quality

 This applies to all rings, but it bears repeating here.
-Make sure wedding bands have two marks inside the shank ("ring" part of the ring): the manufacturer's trademark (proves they stand behind their work) and quality mark (24K or PLAT, for example -- proves that it's what they say it is).
+Make sure your wedding bands have two marks inside the shank (the "ring" part of the ring): the manufacturer's trademark (proves they stand behind their work) and quality mark (24K or PLAT, for example—proves that it's what they say it is).
 If the ring consists of two or more metals, make sure there is a quality mark for each.

 Keep It Clean

-Cleaning your wedding rings is a cinch.
+Cleaning your wedding ring is a cinch.
 For a ring with no stones, simply rub it with a soft, lint-free cloth (chamois is good).
-Grease can be removed by dipping the band in alcohol; tarnish can be cleaned with a solution of soap, water, and a few drops of ammonia (simply brush the ring with a soft toothbrush, rinse -- make sure the drain is closed! -- and dry with a soft cloth).
-If your wedding ring has stones, wash and soak it in warm sudsy water; brush with a soft toothbrush or eyebrow brush; rinse; and pat dry with a soft lint-free cloth.
+Grease can be removed by dipping the band in alcohol; tarnish can be cleaned with a solution of soap, water and a few drops of ammonia (simply brush the ring with a soft toothbrush, rinse–make sure the drain is closed!—and dry with a soft cloth).
+If your wedding ring has stones, wash and soak it in warm sudsy water, then brush with a soft toothbrush or eyebrow brush, rinse, and pat dry with a soft, lint-free cloth.

 Protect Your Investment

-Yes, metals -- even platinum -- are vulnerable.
-Real life will never allow your rings to be completely blemish-free, but avoid wearing your ring when doing rough work or sports (which can nick and scratch your rings) and when working with concentrated chlorine, such as that found in bleaches, cleaners, and swimming pool disinfectants (which can cause pitting or discoloration to your band).
+Metals are vulnerable.
+Real life will never allow your rings to be completely blemish-free, but avoid wearing it when doing rough work or playing a sport (which can nick and scratch your rings), and when working with concentrated chlorine, such as that found in bleaches, cleaners and swimming pool disinfectants (which can cause pitting or discoloration to your band).
 Nicks and scratches are most obvious on matte finishes and most easily affect platinum, which is softer than white or yellow gold on the surface, but more durable overall.
-Luckily it's easy for your jeweler to reapply -- or change -- the finish or plating on your ring to restore its former glory.
+Luckily it's easy for your jeweler to reapply the finish or plating on your ring to restore it to its former glory.